Sudden and swift changes in mood, difficulties in adjusting to life changes and extremes in moods? You may be suffering with a mood disorder.

 There may be several causal factors, depending on the type of mood disorder.
 Genetic, biological, environmental and other factors have been associated with mood disorders.

-Research suggests that one in 10 adults suffer from a mood disorder.
+Research suggests that 1 in 10 adults suffer from a mood disorder.

 Treatment will depend on the specific mood disorder and symptoms that are present.
 Often, a combination of medication and psychotherapy is suggested.